 4-6 August – The saint patrons of Simat (Abdon and Sennen) are celebrated.

-9 October – The National Day of the Valencian Community is known for paella contests, street bands and open-air dances.
+9 October – The National Day of the Valencian Community is known for paella contests, street bands, and open-air dances.

 We stumbled upon this Spanish monastery by accident and we instantly fell in love with it.
-Set in the valley surrounded by Valencia orange orchards, with magnificent church and grounds well-worth exploring, Monasterio de Santa Maria de la Valldigna is definitely worth visiting and I highly recommend visiting this place.
+Set in the valley surrounded by Valencia orange orchards, with a magnificent church and grounds well-worth exploring, Monasterio de Santa Maria de la Valldigna is definitely worth visiting and I highly recommend visiting this place.

 Out of the Spanish monasteries we have visited so far, this is our favorite one.